The BBC fixed it to ban comics from making Jimmy Savile jokes on Mock The Week, host Dara O Briain has claimed.

 Directed by Leo Maguire, Gypsy Blood - part of the True Stories series - was seen by more than 2m viewers.
 A Channel 4 spokeswoman said:

-To accurately reflect the experiences of the film-maker who spent years documenting the culture of two gypsy families, including hunting and fighting, some scenes were included that viewers may have found difficult to watch but
+To accurately reflect the experiences of the film-maker who spent years documenting the culture of two gypsy families, including hunting and fighting, some scenes were included that viewers may have found difficult to watch but were justified in

 The programme was preceded by on air warnings and appropriately scheduled.